|View an animation of cholesterol and CAD|

 The traditional risk factors for coronary artery disease are high LDL cholesterol, low HDL cholesterol, high blood pressure, family history, diabetes, smoking, being post-menopausal for women and being older than 45 for men, according to Fisher.
 Obesity may also be a risk factor.

-“Coronary artery disease begins in childhood, so that by the teenage years, there is evidence that plaques that will stay with us for life are formed in most people,” said Fisher, who is also editor and chief of the American Heart Association journal, ATVB.
+“Coronary artery disease begins in childhood, so that by the teenage years, there is evidence that plaques that will stay with us for life are formed in most people,” said Fisher, who is former editor of the American Heart Association journal, ATVB.
 “Preventive measures instituted early are thought to have greater lifetime benefits.
 Healthy lifestyles will delay the progression of CAD, and there is hope that CAD can be regressed before it causes CHD.”

 If you feel any of these symptoms, don’t delay — call 9-1-1.